GammaDeltaII/4PlayerChess/README.md

 - Rotatable board with move, turn and piece highlighting
 - Drag & drop or click to move pieces
 - Right-click to draw arrows (drag) and highlight squares
+- Mouseover coordinates
-- Pseudo-legal move generation and castling availability
+- (Pseudo-)Legal move and castling availability check
+- Legal move indicators
 - Clickable move list with support for variations and annotations
 - Load and save games and set positions with FEN4 and PGN4
 - Editable player name labels